javascript-tutorial/en.javascript.info/9-regular-expressions/11-regexp-groups/article.md

 ## Parentheses contents in the match

 Parentheses are numbered from left to right.
-The search engine remembers the content matched by each of them and allows to get it in the result.
+The search engine memorizes the content matched by each of them and allows to get it in the result.

 The method `str.match(regexp)`, if `regexp` has no flag `g`, looks for the first match and returns it as an array: